EukkMaru/CrypticCatacombs/README.md

 ## How to start
 1. Open the terminal or command prompt.
-2. Navigate to the directory where the game.js file is located.
+2. Navigate to the ./python/ directory, where game.py is located.
 3. Run the following command in the terminal:

     ```
-    node game.js
+    python3 game.py
     ```

 4. The game will start running in the terminal.

 ## How to exit
 To exit the game, press `ctrl+c` in the terminal.
 This will terminate the program and return you to the command prompt.

+## Troubleshooting
+Don't